Olasubomi-Oderinde/twitter-likes-analyser/README.md

 # twitter-likes-analyser
 A simple python application which analyses the number of likes per tweet for select celebrities over a period of time.
-It is created using Plotly Dash.
+It was created using Plotly Dash.